Big Girls Don't Cry (The Sopranos): Synopsis

-Adriana is proud of Christopher's screenwriting and enrolls him in an "Acting for Playwrights" course.
-He is applauded for his acting in an emotional scene in which he plays a son with his father.
-When a student asks him how he managed to cry he walks out, troubled and embarrassed.
-In the next class, he loses control when playing another scene with the student who played his father.
-Christopher punches him and kicks him as he lies on the floor.
-Adriana suggests that was because he was angry with his father for dying when Christopher was young.
+Adriana is proud of Christopher's screenwriting and enrolls him in an acting course.
+He is applauded for his acting in an emotional scene from Rebel Without a Cause in which he plays a son with his father.
+When a student asks how he managed to seemingly cry on cue, an embarrassed Christopher walks out.
+In the next class, while playing another scene with the student who had played his father, Christopher violently beats him.
+Adriana suggests this was because he was angry with his father for dying when Christopher was young.
 That night he throws away everything he has written.

-Furio Giunta is now in New Jersey, a soldier with the Soprano crime family.
-Christopher was making collections from the owner of a tanning salon that is used to front a brothel, but the payments have been short.
+Furio is now in New Jersey as a soldier with the DiMeo crime family.
+Christopher has been making collections from the owner of a tanning salon that is used to front a brothel, but payments have been short.
 Tony sends Furio to obtain the money owed.
-Furio intimidates the girls and the customers.
-He breaks the owner's arm, shoots him in the kneecap, hits his wife, and spits on her.

-With Furio's arrival, Tony promotes Paulie and Silvio, and refuses to promote Pussy.
-Pussy sees this as a betrayal and complains about it to Agent Lipari, who feels he has been passed over in his job as well.
-Sympathizing with each other, each complains about the declining standards of his organization.
+Furio breaks the owner's arm and shoots him in the kneecap, then hits and spits on his wife.
+With Furio's arrival, Tony promotes Paulie and Silvio Dante, but refuses to promote Pussy.
+Pussy sees this as a betrayal and complains to Agent Lipari, who feels he has been passed over in his job as well.
+Sympathizing with each other, each complains about the declining standards of his own organization.

-Tony is becoming short-tempered and violent and is inflamed when he learns that Janice is using their mother's house as security for a loan.
+Tony becomes irate when he learns that Janice is using their mother's house as security for a loan.
 He goes to the house early one morning to confront her.
-He is taken aback when the door is opened by Richie, who says that he and Janice have revived the relationship they had many years ago.
-Tony says that their relationship was like Israel and Palestine.
-He leaves, saying with disgust, "She's your fucking problem now."
+He is taken aback when the door is opened by Richie, who says that he and Janice have revived their previous relationship.
+Tony leaves, saying with disgust, "She's your fucking problem now."

 Tony visits Hesh Rabkin, seeking the comfort and guidance from him that he is not getting from Dr. Melfi.
-Hesh is sympathetic and tells Tony that Tony's father also had panic attacks.
-But Hesh gets bored listening to Tony and rambles on about his own experiences.
+Hesh is sympathetic and tells Tony that his father also had panic attacks.
+However, Hesh gets bored listening to Tony and rambles on about his own experiences.

-Dr. Melfi consults Dr. Kupferberg, and tries to understand her feelings about her gangster patient.
-Eventually, she decides to resume treating Tony.
+Dr. Melfi consults Dr. Kupferberg in order to understand her feelings about Tony.
+Eventually, she decides to resume treating him.
 During their first session, while questions are being asked and answered, it seems they cannot stop smiling at each other.